freemint/teradesk/readme.txt

 - Capability to change video mode in any AES.

-- Capability to show a 'tree view' directory window of all drives.
+- Capability to show a 'tree view' directory window of all drives or maybe to show any directory window with 'tree view'.

 - Integration of a non-modal, windowed, long-names-capable fileselector.